GOP subpoenas FBI over whistleblower’s claims about Biden

 A White House spokesperson, Ian Sams, said Biden “has offered an unprecedented level of transparency” about his personal finances with the public release of a total of 25 years of tax returns.

-The FBI confirmed receiving the subpoena but declined to comment further.
-There was no immediate response to a request for comment from the Justice Department and lawyers for Biden’s son Hunter.
+The FBI and Justice Department confirmed receiving the subpoena but declined to comment further.
+The president’s personal lawyers had no comment.

 Republicans claim they have amassed evidence in recent years that raise questions about whether Biden and his family have used their public positions for private gain.